kshannn/clinics-near-me/README.md

 * [Font Awesome](https://fontawesome.com/)
     * For icons in the description box
 * [Flaticon](https://www.flaticon.com/)
-    * For customized marker icons
+    * For customizing marker icons
 * [Adobe Color](https://color.adobe.com/create/color-wheel)
     * To create a colour theme for the app
 * [Git](https://git-scm.com/)